Fahad87667/Pet-Mart/README.md

 ## Overview

 Pet Mart is a comprehensive pet adoption platform that connects potential pet owners with available pets.
-The platform features a user-friendly interface for browsing pets, managing reservations, and handling the adoption process.
+The platform features a user-friendly interface for browsing pets, managing reservations, and handling the adoption process..

 ## Features